mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 By Default, 1.4 tModLoader will be installed by Steam.

+### Beta Branches
+tModLoader updates regularly.
+Most users will want to use the default release, but users can use the beta branches feature of Steam to switch to a legacy or preview version of tModLoader.
+Legacy versions of tModLoader are useful for playing a mod that hasn't been updated to the latest stable tModLoader.
+Preview versions of tModLoader are useful to test new features or to test new content added in a Terraria update that hasn't made it to stable yet.

+Here are the available options:
+* default/None - This is the stable version that we expect players to use.
+It is currently based on Terraria v1.4.3.6 content.
+* 1.3-legacy - This is the latest 1.3 release.
+There are a few fondly remembered mods only available on 1.3 tModLoader.
+* 1.4.4-preview - This version contains upcoming changes.
+This is where we test new features.
+Users should be aware that playing through the game on a preview version is not recommended.
+It is currently based on Terraria 1.4.4.9 content.

 ### To access 1.3 (Legacy tModLoader) and other Beta options
 Use either the manual install instructions below (look for Release version 0.11.8.9 for 1.3) or take the following steps: